HaniAmmar/Qentem-Engine/README.md

 #### PHP Module

-Template engine for PHP: [BQen](https://github.com/HaniAmmar/BQen)
+Templating module for PHP: [BQen](https://github.com/HaniAmmar/BQen)

 #### JavaScript Module

-Template engine for JavaScript: [JQen](https://github.com/HaniAmmar/JQen)
+Templating module for JavaScript: [JQen](https://github.com/HaniAmmar/JQen)

 ### ALE

-Arithmetic and logic evaluation is for evaluating if conditions and calculation math values for the template engine.
+Arithmetic and logic evaluator for evaluating if conditions and calculation math values for the template engine.
 It has support for nesting parenthesis `(..)`, and made to be pluggable for numbers' replacement when curly brackets `{..}` are used.

 #### ALE Example